Digital-Media/mongoshop/EXERCISES.md

 - Add $match stage to reduce the documents to storeLocation = "New York"
 - Add a $count stage to find out how many items where sold in New York.
 - Store the result in a collection with a $out stage.
-- Export pipeline to Phyton with import and driver syntax.
+- Export pipeline to Phyton Language.
 - Copy result to a file with an appropriate name and extension .js.

 **2. Example**